 => changes in the cut-off time for moderate (from 5 to 7) and strict (from 7 to 30)

-Clearly the new policies are more in favor of the guests and the initial reaction from Italian hosts isn’t very positive, as could be expected.
+Clearly, the new policies are more in favour of the guests and the initial reaction from Italian hosts isn't very positive, as could be expected.

-Airbnb is aiming to make their platform more user friendly by incentivizing hosts to adopt the flexible cancellation policy.
+Airbnb is aiming to make its platform more user-friendly by incentivizing hosts to adopt the flexible cancellation policy.
 Although I understand the pushback from hosts, in the long term I think this is a good thing.
-The increased user-friendlyness will help the platform attract more users, which will benefit hosts.
+The increased user-friendliness will help the platform attract more users, which will benefit hosts.